 A trip on a houseboat along Kerala's backwaters is a quintessential thing to do in India.
 The lush green palm-fringed landscape, diverse wildlife, and villages that line the backwaters make a journey along these waterways seem like a journey through another world.

 The majority of houseboats are hired from Alleppey, the gateway to the backwaters in between Kochi and Kollam.
 Many resorts and luxury hotels have their own houseboats as well.
 They offer sunset cruises and overnight trips so you can do a quick day trip or leisurely travel the scenic backwaters for a week.

 Srinagar in Kashmir also has houseboats, although they're moored to the side of the lake.

 Ayurveda is the medical side of yoga.
 It’s India’s traditional natural healing system, which has been practiced for over 5,000 years.
 Ayurvedic resorts have become popular destinations for relaxation and rejuvenation in India, while Ayurvedic hospitals cater to people seeking Ayurvedic treatment for more serious health problems.
-The best time to go?
-During the monsoon season.
+The best time to go is during the monsoon season.

-Kerala has been an important center for the development of Ayurveda.
-The green forests and hills are abundant with herbs and medicinal plants.
+Kerala has been an important center for the development of Ayurveda as the green forests and hills are abundant with herbs and medicinal plants.